 \abstract { Upcoming stage-IV surveys such as Euclid and Rubin will deliver vast amounts of high-precision data, opening new opportunities to constrain cosmological models with unprecedented accuracy.
-A key step in this process is the reconstruction of the dark matter distribution from noisy weak lensing shear measurements. } { Current deep learning-based mass mapping methods achieve high reconstruction accuracy, but either require retraining a model for each new observed sky region---limiting practicality---or rely on slow MCMC sampling.
+A key step in this process is the reconstruction of the dark matter distribution from noisy weak-lensing shear measurements. } { Current deep-learning-based mass-mapping methods achieve high reconstruction accuracy, but either require retraining a model for each new observed sky region (limiting practicality) or rely on slow Markov chain Monte Carlo sampling.
 Efficient exploitation of future survey data therefore calls for a new method that is accurate, flexible, and fast at inference.
-In addition, uncertainty quantification with coverage guarantees is essential for reliable cosmological parameter estimation. } { We introduce PnPMass, a plug-and-play approach for weak lensing mass mapping.
-The algorithm produces point estimates by alternating between a gradient descent step with a carefully chosen data fidelity term, and a denoising step implemented with a single deep learning model trained on simulated data corrupted by Gaussian white noise.
-We also propose a fast, sampling-free uncertainty quantification scheme based on moment networks, with calibrated error bars obtained through conformal prediction to ensure coverage guarantees.
-Finally, we benchmark PnPMass against both model-driven and data-driven mass mapping techniques. } { PnPMass achieves performance close to that of state-of-the-art deep-learning methods while offering fast inference---converging in just a few iterations---and requiring only a single training phase, independently of the noise covariance of the observations.
-It therefore combines flexibility, efficiency, and reconstruction accuracy, while delivering tighter error bars than existing approaches, making it well suited for upcoming weak lensing surveys. } {}
+In addition, an uncertainty quantification with coverage guarantees is essential for a reliable cosmological parameter estimation. } { We introduce PnPMass, a plug-and-play approach for weak-lensing mass mapping.
+The algorithm produces point estimates by alternating between a gradient descent step with a carefully chosen data fidelity term and a denoising step implemented with a single deep-learning model trained on simulated data corrupted by Gaussian white noise.
+We also propose a fast sampling-free uncertainty quantification scheme based on moment networks, with calibrated error bars obtained through conformal prediction to ensure coverage guarantees.
+Finally, we benchmark PnPMass against model-driven and data-driven mass-mapping techniques. } { PnPMass achieves a performance close to that of the currently best deep-learning methods while offering fast inference.
+It converges in just a few iterations, and it requires only a single training phase, regardless of the noise covariance of the observations.
+It therefore combines flexibility, efficiency, and reconstruction accuracy while delivering tighter error bars than existing approaches, making it well suited for upcoming weak-lensing surveys. } {}

 \keywords{cosmology: observations -- methods: statistical -- gravitational lensing: weak}